“Whether you live 2 blocks or 200 miles from the ocean, every man should know these basics”

-I will do my best to keep statistics to a minimum to avoid boredom and keep the content dedicated to Cool Things That Every Man Should Know About The Ocean.
-Keep in mind, we are not meteorologists, oceanographers or salty sea captains.
+We will do our best to keep statistics to a minimum to avoid boredom and keep the content dedicated to basic ocean facts, what every man should know about the ocean.
+Keep in mind, we are not meteorologists, oceanographers or naval officers.
 Consider these items teasers to get your dog paddle started.

 9. Fun Facts About Our Ocean